Ratko Mladić: Arrest, trial and conviction

-Mladić was arrested on 26 May 2011 in Lazarevo, northern Serbia.
-His arrest was carried out by two dozen Serbian special police officers wearing black uniforms and masks, and not wearing any insignia.
-The police were accompanied by Security Information Agency and War Crimes Prosecutor's Office agents.
-The officers entered the village in four SUVs in the early morning hours while most residents were still asleep.
-They pulled up to four houses simultaneously, each owned by Mladić's relatives.
-Mladić was about to venture into the yard for a walk after being awakened by pain, when four officers jumped over the fence and broke into the house just as he moved toward the door, grabbing Mladić, forcing him to the floor, and demanding he identify himself.
-Mladić identified himself correctly, and surrendered two pistols he had been carrying.
+Mladić was arrested on 26 May 2011 in Lazarevo, northern Serbia, where he had been staying at a relative's house.
+His arrest was carried out by two dozen officers wearing black uniforms and masks.
+They had been sent to check the house of Mladić's relatives but did not have a specific reason to believe he was there.
+At the time of his arrest, Mladić had been about to go for an early morning walk.
+He identified himself to police and surrendered two handguns he had been carrying.
 He was then taken to Belgrade.
-Mladić was arrested in the house of his cousin Branislav Mladić, at the Vuka Karadžića st. 2.

-Branislav had been identified as a possible suspect at least two months before, and had been under surveillance right up to his arrest.
-After some initial doubt as to the identity of the arrested, Serbian President Boris Tadić confirmed it was Mladić at a press conference and announced that the process of extraditing him to the ICTY was underway.
-Mladić had been using the pseudonym "Milorad Komadić" while in hiding.
-Mladić was not wearing a beard or any disguise.
+Serbian president Boris Tadić confirmed Mladić's arrest at a press conference and announced that the process of extraditing him to the ICTY was underway.
+Mladić had been using the pseudonym "Milorad Komadić" while in hiding, but was not wearing a disguise when arrested.
 His appearance reportedly showed he had "aged considerably", and one of his arms was paralyzed due to a series of strokes.

 Following his arrest, Mladić appeared before the Belgrade Higher Court for a hearing on whether he was fit to be extradited to The Hague.
 Judge Milan Dilparić suspended interrogation due to his poor health.
 Mladić's lawyer Miloš Šaljić said that his poor health prevented him from properly communicating.
 He was allegedly unable to confirm his personal data, but attempted to talk to the prosecutors on several occasions, especially to Deputy War Crimes Prosecutor Bruno Vekarić.

 However, the court ruled that he was fit to be extradited on 27 May.
 According to the Serbian Health Ministry, a team of prison doctors described his health as stable following checkups.
 Mladić was also visited in prison by Health Minister Zoran Stanković, a former friend.
 Mladić was extradited to The Hague on 31 May 2011, and his trial formally opened in The Hague on 16 May 2012.
-Mladić also survived a heart attack he had when in his detention unit on 23 December 2013.
+Mladić also survived a heart attack in his detention unit on 23 December 2013.